 Google Analytics can show you no one is filling out your form.

-In contrast, behavioral intelligence software like Hotjar, MouseFlow, Decibel, FullStory and Clicktale can show you a lot of people are filling out the first and last name fields and even their email in your form – but most people are hesitating when you ask for their phone number or zip code.
+In contrast, behavioral intelligence software like Hotjar, Mouseflow, Decibel, FullStory and Contentsquare can show you a lot of people are filling out the first and last name fields and even their email in your form – but most people are hesitating when you ask for their phone number or zip code.

 Now you know most people are interested in signing up; they just don’t want to give out all that extra information.
 Take out those fields and BOOM!
 Your lead generation just might skyrocket.